kumar2215/ip/docs/README.md

 # Rover User Guide

+Rover is a simple desktop app that act as a command-based to-do list manager with an intuitive interface for adding, listing, and managing tasks efficiently.

+## Quick Start
+1. Ensure you have Java 17 or above installed in your Computer.
+**Mac users**: Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

+2. Download the latest Rover.jar file from [here](https://github.com/kumar2215/ip/releases/download/A-Release/Rover.jar).

+3. Copy the file to the folder you want to use as the home folder for Rover.

+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar Rover.jar command to run the application.
+A GUI similar to the below should appear in a few seconds.

 ![Rover Todo App Screenshot](Ui.png)

-Rover is a simple, command-based to-do list manager with an intuitive interface for adding, listing, and managing tasks efficiently.
+## Features

-## Adding Deadlines
+### Adding Deadlines

 You can add a deadline task by using the following command format: